 Here are more ideas on how to organize your teaching portfolio and what to include in it.

-The following examples show how following a questionnaire too closely can leave out 50% of your accomplishments.
 A useful exercise is creating a matrix of achievements (e.g., academic, classroom teaching, and extracurricular activities) and referring back to it as you develop job applications.
 Subheadings under classroom teaching may include Classroom Technology and Innovative Teaching Programs.

 A quality teaching portfolio is your most valuable tool in obtaining a teaching job.
 Take time to assemble one now so that you have it ready when opportunity knocks.
 Strive for a complete portfolio to avoid being placed in the dreaded pending pile.